yrlalal/order-management-service/README.md

 Additionally, on master branch pipeline the docker image is pushed to [docker hub](https://hub.docker.com/repository/docker/yrlalal/order-management-service/general) with two tags:
 `latest` and github sha of the most recent master branch commit.

-JaCoCo code coverage tool has been set up to ensure 80% code coverage is met, but it is currently disabled.

 ## Future Goals
 * Create Helm charts to deploy application to a k8s instance hosted locally or in cloud